jcw2865/Fitness-Tracker/README.md

 ## Acknowledgments

 * The advisors, instructors, and TAs at the Coding Bootcamp at the University of Texas at Austin
-* Tutoring staff at Trilogy (Brittany and Michelle, thanks for the hack-a-thon and one-on-one support)
+* Tutoring staff at Trilogy
 * Fellow classmates at the Coding Bootcamp at UT-Austin
 * Friends in the industry